-- Keeping Children Safe in Education September 2023 - Revised Prevent duty guidance for England and Wales 2021
+- Keeping Children Safe in Education September 2024 - Revised Prevent duty guidance for England and Wales 2024 - DfE Guidance Managing the Risk of Radicalisation

 There is no place for extremist views of any kind in the Trust, whether from internal sources (pupils, staff, visitors or Trustees) or external sources (local community, external agencies or individuals).
 Pupils see the Trust as a safe organisation where they can explore issues safely and where our staff encourage and facilitate this.